Amitgm/Book_recommendation_app/README.md

 <b>Generative-AI Model:</b> Utilized an Openai model to give recommendtations based on the query given.

 <b>Pandas/Numpy:</b> For data manipulation and processing.

+## Enjoy Recommending Books

+With the Book Recommender System, you can easily discover books that match your mood and interests.
+Whether you're feeling adventurous, reflective, or curious, this tool has you covered! 🚀